Rettroix/Spyrofanworks/_posts/2016-9-2- Site Updates - 2nd September 2016 - Grand Opening.markdown

         <h1>Spyro 3: Castle Skatepark Mod </h1><h4>Spyro 3 Mod by Kly_Men_COmpany</h4>
         <p class="meta"><small>&nbsp;<i class="fa fa-calendar-o"></i>Sep 2, 2016</small></p><hr/>
         <div class="post">
         This is the first major mod of a ps1 Spyro game which completely changes layouts to make a whole new level.
-This one creates a new skate park in an area only used in cutscenes! <a href="http://www.spyrofanworks.com/hacks-and-mods.html">CLICK HERE TO GO TO PAGE</a>
+This one creates a new skate park in an area only used in cutscenes! <a href="{{ site.baseurl }}/hacks/castleskate">CLICK HERE TO GO TO PAGE</a>
         </div>
       </div>
     </div>